MESGJanie/documentation/service/test.md

 ## Keep alive

 All previous commands stop your service on quit.
-If you wish to leave your service alive, you can add to any commands the flag `--keep-alive.`Example:
+If you wish to leave your service alive, you can add to any commands the flag `--keep-alive`.
+Example:

 ```bash
 mesg-cli service test --task myServiceTaskName --keep-alive